2000rdh/UserSecurity/README.md

 3. Instructions/How It Works

+I have included Sim.exe and Track.exe.
+Track.exe will track your mouse coordinates and time elapsed (NO ADDITIONAL INFO IS TAKEN AND IT IS NOT SENT ANYWHERE EXTERNAL) and produce a file mtr.txt in the same folder containing the data.
+Sim.exe will hijack the cursor, but has a time limit of 5 SECONDS, and will release the mouse at this point.
+Currently, it gives the mouse a destination coordinate of 640, 360.

+RUN TRACK.EXE BEFORE SIM.EXE, AS MTR.TXT IS REQUIRED FOR SIM.EXE TO WORK PROPERLY.

+The following instructions are for running the code.
+Recommended to open the solution in Visual Studio 2019.

 NOTE: The source code is allowed to be altered as needed, especially Sim.c.

 The C code can be compiled and run as an executable, and the python can be run in an IDE or through the command line.
 The C was developed in Visual Studio 2019, and though C++-adjacent tools were used, these parts are written entirely in C. The Python is written in Python 3.